Columbus the Hero: Understanding the Man and His Mission

 Who was Christopher Columbus and what brought him to this New World?
 To properly understand the man and his mission, one must first understand his times.

 Born in 1451 in the seaport city of Genoa, Italy, Cristoforo Colombo lived in a time when many 15th century Christians viewed the world through an apocalyptic lens.
-In other words, Columbus and other Christians believed that the end of the world was nigh.
+In other words, Columbus and other Christians believed that the end of the world was near.
 It is easy to see why.
 As Stanford professor emerita Carol Delaney puts it, “Turbulent events experienced over several centuries-wars, famines, pestilences, schisms in the church, earthquakes … were seen as signs that the end time was fast approaching."
 Chief among these catastrophic events were the fall of Jerusalem to the Muslims in 1187, the Great Pestilence that struck Europe between 1347 and 1348, which killed between 25 and 50 million people, and the capture of Constantinople by the Ottomans in 1453.

 As a devout Catholic, faith was the central pillar of Columbus’s life.
 If the end time was at hand, he understood that Jerusalem was the key to everything.
 It was the place where Jesus Christ had laid down his life on the cross in the year 33 AD, and as Delaney adds, “where he would return to usher in the Last Days as portrayed in the book of Revelation or Apocalypse, the last book of the Christian Bible.”
 With the end approaching, there was much work to be done to pave the way for Christ’s return.
 These included that “all peoples had to be evangelized and hopefully converted so they could be saved from eternal damnation; Jerusalem had to be in Christian hands in order that the Temple could be rebuilt, for that was to be Christ’s throne as he sat in judgment.”
 (Destroyed by the Roman legions of Titus in the year 70, the Second Temple in Jerusalem was the most sacred house of worship for Jews.
 Jesus himself prayed there and considered the Temple “the dwelling of his Father,” according to the Catechism of the Catholic Church.)